~ goals, facts, maps, resources ~

 #3: This happened here?

 After the Revolution, both Blacks and whites attended schools together, intermarried, and owned businesses and homes.
 As the Civil War approached, sentiments changed.
-Forms of discrimination and oppression included a limp abolitionist lecturer (Stephen Foster) being dragged out of the First Church on a Sunday morning, an 1827 mob tearing down the house of a Black family on Portsmouth Ave (Benjamin “Jakes” Paul), a kidnapping of an 18-year-old boy from Drinkwater Road (James Hall) who was then sold into slavery in Alexandria, VA.
+Forms of discrimination and oppression included a limp abolitionist lecturer (Stephen Foster) being dragged out of the First Church on a Sunday morning, an 1827 mob tearing down the house of a Black family on Portsmouth Ave (Benjamin “Jakes” Paul), an 1819 kidnapping of an 18-year-old boy from Drinkwater Road (James Hall) who was then sold into slavery in the South.

 Justice was never served in these cases; nor were they reported in the newspaper.